RSG: Beating Subgradient Method without Smoothness and Strong Convexity: Introduction

 {We organize the reminder of the paper as follows.
 Section~\ref{sec:rw} reviews some related work.
 Section~\ref{sec:main} presents some preliminaries and notations.
-Section~\ref{sec:RSG} presents the algorithm of RSG and the general theory of convergence in the Euclidean norm.
+Section~\ref{sec:RSG} presents the algorithm of RSG and the general theory of convergence.
 Section~\ref{sec:spec} considers several classes of non-smooth and non-strongly convex problems and shows the improved iteration complexities of RSG.
-Section~\ref{sec:variant} generalizes the algorithm and theory into the $p$-norm space using dual averaging method in each stage.
-Section~\ref{sec:prac} presents a parameter-free variant of RSG.
+Section~\ref{sec:prac} presents parameter-free variants of RSG.
 Section~\ref{sec:exp} presents some experimental results.
 Finally, we conclude in Section~\ref{sec:conc}. }